AgazW/MAMGED/README.md

 ## RUNNING OF MAMGED

-Once you are done with all the installation and loading process, put the tool folder in the current working directory.
+#### Online Version
+For online usage, the users don't need to install R and Rstudio on local computer.
+The user can directly access the MAMGED tool for meta-analysis.
+Once a job is submited, the user will be provided with a job id for future reference.
+The user will be intimated via emial about finishing of the job or any issue in the submited job.
+If the job is successfully processed, the results can be dowloaded by providing the job id.

+#### Offline Version

+To access MAMGED offline, the user needs to download the MAMGED package from the [MAMGED](http://mamged.ibab.ac.in) and install R and Rstudio.
+All other dependency R packages mentioned above need to be installed.
+Once all the packages are installed, the user needs to load the `shiny` R package by typing `library(shiny)` into the `Rstudio` console before running the tool.
+All the other packages will be automatically loaded once the application starts.
+Now as a final step to run the tool offline, tool folder needs to be put in the current working directory.
 The working directory can also be set at the top of the `Rstudio session -> Set Working Directory -> Choose Directory`.
-After setting the path, check the current working  directory  by `getwd()` to  make  sure  that  correct  working  directory  is  set.
+After setting the directory (path), check the current working  directory  by `getwd()` to  make  sure  that  correct  working  directory  is  set.
 To  run  the program enter `runApp('applicationname)` i.e. the name of tool folder into R, open in browser and work.
+In this version no job id is provided and user will be able to see and download the results once the analysis is finished.

 Note: Replace `applicationname` with the actual application name.
 If  shiny  package  is  not  installed  and  an  attempt  is  made  to  run  the  application  by runApp('name  of  your  application’),  R  will  throw an error.